lit/rfcs/rfcs/0001-rfc-process.md

 RFCs go through the following stages during their lifetime:

 * **Proposed** When an RFC is proposed in an open pull request and being reviewed and iterated on.
-This is not a state recorded in the RFC metadata, so all PRF PRs will start with a state of `Active`.
+This is not a state recorded in the RFC metadata, so all RFC PRs will start with a state of `Active`.
 * **Rejected** When an RFC is rejected and its PR closed.
 * **Active** When an RFC has been accepted, and its PR merged, but hasn't yet been implemented.
 * **Implemented** When an RFC has been implemented and its feature released.